 When a CCT is registered as SWGR, the QSE representing the CCT shall submit its COPs with the following rules:

-If the QSE intends to operate the CCT in a COP reporting hour, and the CCT is only synchronized to ERCOT grid, the QSE shall submit On-Line status (i.e. ON, ONREG, etc.) for the committed CCGR configuration, and OFF or OUT status for all other CCGR configurations, as appropriate to the CCGR configuration availability, in that hour.
+If the QSE intends to operate the CCT in a COP reporting hour, and the CCT is only synchronized to ERCOT grid, the QSE shall submit On-Line status (i.e. ON, ONEMR, etc.) for the committed CCGR configuration, and OFF or OUT status for all other CCGR configurations, as appropriate to the CCGR configuration availability, in that hour.

 If the QSE intends to not operate the CCT in a COP reporting hour, either in ERCOT grid or non-ERCOT grid, the QSE shall submit OFF or OUT (during outage) status for its all CCGR configurations, as appropriate to the CCGR configuration availability, in that hour.